sam-coffey/wagyu-key-gen/README.md

 Prior to running Wagyu Key Gen a few dependencies need to be installed.

 ### Ubuntu 20.04 and later
-Execute all those commands in your terminal to setup your dev environment.
+Execute all these commands in your terminal to setup your dev environment.

 ```console
 sudo apt install -y curl